 How to Make Rose Water at Home

-If you're a domestic queen, you can even you can make your own rose water—and it's easy!
+If you're a domestic queen, you can even make your own rose water—and it's easy!

-- Cover the pot, turn to fire to low and slowly bring it to a boil.
+- Cover the pot, turn heat to low and slowly bring it to a boil.

 - Turn off heat, keep cover on and let the water come to room temperature.